Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Definitions and preliminaries

+It is straightforward to check that Eq \eqref{eq:homeo} is a homeomorphism of the real line, as it is also proven in \cite{hirsch2013differential}.
+Notice that the transformation \eqref{eq:homeo} does not depend on the common factor of the systems \eqref{eq:two_systems}, and, therefore, it holds also when $- \textup{d}_xf(x^*_k) = 0$. \end{proof}

-Having in mind proposition \ref{prop:equivalence}, from now on we assume that homogeneous ALFs have all weights equal to one, i.e., they are defined by a simple (unweighted) graph $\mathcal{G}$.
-In general, we also assume homogeneity of the response vector field without referring to it, but mentioning only the graph structure.
+\begin{Remark} Having in mind Proposition \ref{prop:equivalence}, from now on we assume that ALFs have all weights equal to one, i.e., they are defined by a simple (unweighted) graph $\mathcal{G}$. \end{Remark}

+Notice that the topological equivalence described by Proposition \ref{prop:equivalence}, defines a local equivalence close to the consensus space.
+However, in what follows the assumption of a simple graph structure is global.
+This is motivated by the later analysis that is dedicated to the consensus space, which is the focus of the paper.
+The reader should keep in mind that away of the consensus space the equivalence is not proven, and, therefore, does not apply in general.
 The results we stated until this point rely mainly on the algebraic properties of the Laplacian.
-For simple graphs it is particularly useful to exploit the symmetry properties induced by the graph, which in turn can provide insightful information on the ALF.
+For simple graphs, together with Proposition \ref{prop:equivalence}, it is particularly useful to exploit the symmetry properties induced by the graph, which in turn can provide insightful information for the ALF.